apache/hive-site/content/docs/latest/manual-installation_283118363.md

 1.Download the high version of the Hadoop package, unzip it, and then set the hadoop_home finger of the env script in HIVE4 to the path where the high version of hadoop is unzipped.

-2.Compile TEZ to get tez.tar.gz which contains all hadoop related dependencies, first extract it on the physical machine where HIVE is deployed and configure the TEZ_HOME in HIVE to point to it, then place tez.tar.gz in a path in hdfs.
+2.Compile TEZ to get tez.tar.gz which contains all hadoop related dependencies(not tez minimal tarball), first extract it on the physical machine where HIVE is deployed and configure the TEZ_HOME in HIVE to point to it, then place tez.tar.gz in a path in hdfs.